Caught in a vicious cycle

 When you’re stressed the f*ck out

-Stress comes in all shapes and sizes and is plaguing Gen-Z women.
+Stress comes in all shapes and sizes and is plaguing Millennial and Gen-Z women.
 The insidious pattern of people-pleasing, the pressure to perform, and the need to be perfect is causing young women to feel stressed the f*ck out.

 It also has untold physical and emotional consequences, including feeling lonely, having difficulty sleeping, developing poor eating habits, feeling down or moody, picking or cutting your skin, and having a sense of hopelessness.